Michelangelo: Uh yes.

 - Probably because he has "human" qualities, almost anything that happens to Brian Griffin counts as this.
 For instance, Stewie beating up Brian comes to mind.

-- In "Episode 420", Peter tries to shave Quagmire's new cat with a hand razor, but he ends up killing it.
+- In "Episode 420", Peter tries to shave Quagmire's new cat with a straight razor, and he ends up killing it.

 - Early Mickey Mouse cartoons are full of this, with Mickey playing animals like musical instruments by making them squeal.
 Steamboat Willie is the most famous example; it includes a sow played like an accordion, a cat having its tail pulled and then swung around, and a goose squeezed like a bagpipe.

-- The Simpsons: A photo from "Dog of Death" shows Homer strangling Santa's Little Helper.
+- A scandalous photo from "Homerazzi" shows Homer strangling a deer.

 - Tom and Jerry:

 - Whenever Mammy Two Shoes beats up Tom (usually with a broomstick), it will be Played for Laughs.
 However, she's not as bad compared to...